appliedblockchain/ab-website/README.md

 ---
 layout: post
 title:
-image: #image file name > use a slugged version of the title
+image: #image file name > use a slugged version of the title; remove if no image
 category: #blog / press-release / news
+social: #linkedin / medium
 link: #add if an external news or a medium post
 headline:
 ---